 - Faulkner and the Novelistic Imagination.
 Urbana: University of Illinois Press, 1985.

 - "Text, Lines, and Videotape: The Ideology of Genre and the Transcription of Traditional Native American Oral Narrative as Poetry."
 Arizona Quarterly: A Journal of American Literature, Culture, and Theory 53 (1997): 141-69.
+(See revised version in The Invention of Native American Literature.)

 - "To Be There, No Authority to Anything: Ontological Desire and Cultural and Poetic Authority in the Poetry of Ray A. Young Bear."
 Arizona Quarterly: A Journal of American Literature, Culture, and Theory 50 (1994): 89-115.
 Reprinted in Native-American Writers.
 Ed.
 Harold Bloom.
 Philadelphia: Chelsea House, 1998, pp. 175-94.
 (Unauthorized reprint without the footnotes.)
+(See revised version in The Invention of Native American Literature.)

 American literature, critical theory, and Modern literature.
 Particular interests in fiction and poetry, recent critical theory, and Native American literatures.